Maladministration & Malpractice Policy

 • Collusion or permitting collusion in exams.

-• Trainers allowing learners to still be working towards qualification after certification claims have been made.
+• Trainers help learners continue working towards qualification even after they have made certification claims.

 • Insecure storage of assessment materials and exam papers issued by any awarding body.